 For more information on industrial action, including what is protected industrial action, please see our Industrial action fact sheet.

 Under the FW Act, it is unlawful for an employer to take adverse action against a person who is an employee, former employee or prospective employee because of the person's race, colour, sex, sexual orientation, age, physical or mental disability, marital status, family or carer's responsibilities, pregnancy, religion, political opinion, national extraction or social origin.

-For more information on unlawful workplace discrimination, please see our Unlawful workplace discrimination fact sheet.
+For more information on unlawful workplace discrimination, please see our Workplace discrimination fact sheet.

 What am I protected from?